 TIP: With the flex lines off the caliper, brake fluid will be free to drain from the hoses.
 The use of a hose pinch clamp (not vise grips!) or a plug in the end of the hose will prevent this.
 This will also be important since you do not want the master cylinder to go dry.

-3) With the hose removed, the caliper can be taken off by removing the two hex head bolts that hold the caliper bracket to the spindle.
-This will allow removal of caliper and bracket as one unit.
+With the hose removed, the caliper can be taken off by removing the two 16mm bolts that hold the caliper bracket to the spindle.

 Installation of Kit